-Conceptual understanding is the creation of a robust framework representing the numerous and interwoven relationships between ideas, patterns, and procedures.
+Conceptual understanding is creating a robust framework representing the numerous interwoven relationships between ideas, patterns, and procedures.
 Students should be able to take the skills they’ve learned through repetition and make them transferable to different situations.

-Achieving mastery in any particular discipline requires more than rote memorization and traditional methods.
+Mastering in any discipline requires more than rote memorization and traditional methods.
 Allowing students to explain their rationale and maintaining inquiry-based instruction is vital to long-term success.

 A study conducted by a team of researchers at Harvard’s Center for Education Policy Research found that students who spent the majority of the 2020-21 academic year in person lost about 20 percent of a typical school year’s math learning during the study’s two-year window with a majority of the loss likely stemming from the students spending so much time remote during spring of 2020.
 However, students who stayed home for most of 2020-21 fared much worse.
 On average, they lost the equivalent of about 50 percent of a typical school year’s math learning during the study’s window.

 Changes in the learning environment are even more challenging to overcome in school districts that lack particular resources.
 Mckinsey estimates that U.S. students lost an average of five to nine months of learning in mathematics.
 But among students of color, that figure increases to six months to a full year.